 West Virginia Coal Mine Injury Lawyer

 Since 1991, Jeff Robinette has successfully litigated complex work-related injury and death lawsuits in West Virginia caused by coal mining hazards.
-We have good advice and a strong record of success for any individual harmed by an accident occurring in West Virginia coal mines.
+As a result, we have good advice and a strong record of success for any individual harmed by an accident in West Virginia coal mines.

 If you or a loved one has been injured or killed as a result of a mining accident, please take the time to watch this video to learn why Jeff and our team are uniquely suited to provide the help you need during this difficult time.

 Call Today: 304.594-1800